Mindful-Meerkats/json-service/README.md

 ### Database

-To get use an empty testing database on your local enviroment, you use:
+To get use an empty testing database on your local environment, you use:

     rake db:create
     rake db:migrate